The Apidura Bikepacking Hydration Guide

 Bottle Cage Relocators

 Often, a bottle cage relocator will be required to lower the height of your water bottles and make more space for a frame pack.
-These simply attach to your existing mounts and allow you to mount your bottle cage lower in the frame.
+The Innovation Lab Bottle Cage Adapater simply attaches to your existing mounts and allows you to mount your bottle cage lower in the frame.
 If you need to lower both bottles, you might need to experiment with how low each can go without blocking the other cage.

 What about when you’ve used up all the space inside your frame?
 Particularly if you have a smaller bike.
 Don’t worry, there are still plenty of places you can fit a bottle or two: